 It takes five to seven brand impressions for someone to remember your brand.
 A uniform brand voice and set of templates create consistency in branding and make your impressions more impactful.

 3. Connect with customers on their preferred social channels

 Every social channel is different.
 For example, LinkedIn and Reddit allow users to interact with groups, but both do it differently for diverse audiences and subjects.

 The tone, purpose, and topics of user interactions are unique to each channel.
 Plus, new networking sites pop up from time to time.
 Therefore, how you interact and whom you interact with on one channel usually differs from your interactions with customers on other sites or apps.
 It is essential to:

 Concentrating on customers’ preferred social media platforms and producing content that resonates with them build customer comfort and brand trust, influencing purchase decisions.

-60% of Twitter users expect a response within an hour.
+60% of X, formerly Twitter users expect a response within an hour.

 Social media is the quickest way for customers to raise issues.
 The pandemic only amplified this trend.
 Customers expect a speedy response and resolution to their concerns.

 Delayed responses can result in customers using social media to voice their displeasure, leading to negative customer sentiment.

 Although providing a quick response is pivotal, that isn’t enough — customers expect consistency across channels.
 Therefore, it is vital to offer the same level of service every time.